observation/apple-silicon/README.md

 Thanks to everybody who shared tips and code!

-If I used a tip I found online, I credited with a link in the article.
+If we used a tip that was found online, the source is credited with a link in the article.

 A special mention here for [A wrapper script for brew](https://binx.io/blog/2019/04/12/installing-pyenv-on-macos/).
-This is my favorite solution for `brew`, and it also gave me the idea to fix `pyenv`.
-I added some improvements to make `brew` also play nice with Postgres.app.
+This is a great solution for `brew`, and it also gave birth to the idea to fix `pyenv`.
+Improvements to make `brew` also play nice with Postgres.app were added.